Somali militants say Western forces raid base and kill fighter

 A British Defence Ministry spokeswoman said: "We are not aware of any British involvement in this at all."
 A Turkish Foreign Ministry official denied any Turkish part in such an action.

-A Somali intelligence official said the target of the raid on Shabaab's stronghold in the small southern coastal town of Barawe was a Chechen commander, who had been wounded and his guard killed.
+Somali security officials said the target of the raid on Shabaab's stronghold in the small southern coastal town of Barawe was a Chechen commander, who had been wounded and his guard killed.
 A total of seven people were killed, said police.

 It was not clear whether the assault was related to the attack on a Kenyan mall two weeks ago, which the al Qaeda-linked group said it carried out and which killed at least 67.
 Nor was there any independent confirmation of what forces were involved.